-The National Editors and Writers Conference (NEWS) is an annual two-day event presented by Express Media for students editors, publishers and contributors across Australia.
-This year, The NEWS Conference will be presented on January 27 and 28 on the lands of the Wurundjeri people of the Kulin Nation in Melbourne.
+The National Editors and Writers Conference (NEWS) is an annual event presented by Express Media for students editors, publishers and contributors across Australia.
+This year, The NEWS Conference will be presented on January 30 entirely online, streaming on Express Media’s YouTube channel.

 It is the only formal professional development opportunity for newly-appointed student media editors, and equips new editors and writers for their year ahead.